rfhb/ctrdata/README.md

 ## Acknowledgements

-* Data providers and curators of the clinical trial registers
+* Data providers and curators of the clinical trial registers.
+Please review and respect their copyrights and terms and conditions (`ctrOpenSearchPagesInBrowser(copyright = TRUE)`).

+* This package `ctrdata` has been made possible based on the work done for [RCurl](http://www.omegahat.org/RCurl/), [curl](https://github.com/jeroenooms/curl), [rmongodb](https://github.com/mongosoup/rmongodb) and of course for [R](http://www.r-project.org/).

+* [Variety](https://github.com/variety/variety), a Schema Analyzer for MongoDB

 * Contributors to community documentation

-* [Variety](https://github.com/variety/variety), a Schema Analyzer for MongoDB

 ## Notes

 * By design, each record from EUCTR when using `details = TRUE` (the default) represents information on the trial concerning the respective member state.
 This is necessary for some analyses, but not for others.

-* So far, no attempts are made to harmonise and map field names between different registers, such as by using standardised identifiers.
+* So far, no attempts are made to harmonise and map field names between different registers, but the function `dfMergeTwoVariablesRelevel()` can be used to manually merge and map two variables / fields.

-* So far, no efforts were made to type data base fields; they are all strings.
+* So far, no efforts were made to type data base fields; they are all strings in the database.

 * Package `ctrdata` is expected to work on Linux, Mac OS X and MS Windows systems, if installation requirements (above) are met.

-* Package `ctrdata` also uses [Variety](https://github.com/variety/variety).
-In fact, `variety.js` will automatically be downloaded into the package's `exec` directory when first using the function that needs it.
+* Package `ctrdata` also uses [Variety](https://github.com/variety/variety), which will automatically be downloaded into the package's `exec` directory when first using a function that needs it.
 This may fail if this directory is not writable for the user and this issue is not yet addressed.
-Note that `variety.js` may not work well with remote mongo databases, see documentation of `dbFindVariable()`.
+Note that `variety.js` may work well with remote mongo databases, see documentation of `dbFindVariable()`.

 * In case `curl` fails with an SSL error, run this code to update the certificates in the root of package `curl`:
 ```R